sustainers/sustainers.github.io/working-groups/back-your-stack.md

 There are multiple ways to get involved!

 - Join the biweekly calls.
 Email Alyssa or ask around on the Slack to get an invite.
-- Donate to the collective on https://opencollective.com/backyourstack
+- Donate to the collective on <a href="https://opencollective.com/backyourstack">https://opencollective.com/backyourstack</a>
 - Contribute your thoughts regarding code on <a href="https://github.com/backyourstack/">the GitHub organization</a>
 - <a href="https://slack.opencollective.com/#backyourstack">Join our discussion on Slack!</a>